l1siki-dev/okinawa_gametheory/README.md

 ### Psychological need of Okinawa people

 They read the local papers not for information, but for validation.
-They need a daily confirmation that they are the protagonists of a tragedy (The Ryukyu Kingdom Struggle), not the recipients of a subsidy.
+They need a daily confirmation that they are the protagonists of a tragedy, not the recipients of a subsidy.

 The 99.4% share is the measure of how desperate that psychological need is.